yanailab/celseq2/docs/user_guide/setup_config.md

 1. Tell `celseq2` how CEL-Seq2 is performed.
 For example, what are the sequences of the cell barcodes in use?
-2. Specify bioinformatics details for `celseq2`.
+2. Specify bioinformatics details of `celseq2`.
 For example, what is the absolute path to the genome annotation on your computer?
 3. Configuration file is *reusable* as long as both experimental and bioinformatics protocol are applied on same type of species.